mlopezsoto/dynamodb_spring-boot_learningwithmykids/README.md

 - Spring Boot
 - Spring Data
 - DynamoDB
+- Lombok
+- Swagger

 # Running the application

 You need to have a AWS DynamoDB table (and an AWS account of course) named **LearningWithMyKids** with a partition key named **partitionKey** and a sort key named **sortKey**.
 You also need to provide your AWS credentials in the file **application.properties**.
-After that, you you can run the app as a regular Spring Boot Application.
+After that, you can run the app as a regular Spring Boot Application.
+To run the integration tests you would need an extra table called **TestLearningWithMyKids**.
+You can also create a docker image using the included *Dockerfile*.

 There is a Swagger UI that can be used to explore the API. i.e. localhost: http://localhost:8080/swagger-ui/